buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcPlumbingFireProtectionDomain/Types/IfcInterceptorTypeEnum.md

 # IfcInterceptorTypeEnum

-The _IfcInterceptorTypeEnum_ defines the range of different types of interceptor that can be specified.
+The _IfcInterceptorTypeEnum_ defines the range of different types of interceptor that can be specified.<!-- end of definition -->

 > HISTORY  New type in IFC4.